 • Gerrit Graham ('Beef') introduction (in French - :50)

 • Piece with Rosanna Norton on the costumes (9:38)

 Description: A Faustain Rock Opera version of Phantom Of The Opera.
 Record producer Swan (Paul Williams) absconds with both the music and the female, Phoenix (Jessica Harper), from the composer Winslow Leach (William Finley).
 Disfigured by an injection-molding pressing plant, and now mask-donning, Leach plots revenge on Swan and his anticipated rock concert palace, The Paradise, by transforming onto 'The Phantom'.
 Leach signs a contract with Swan to complete the rock opera based on the life of Faust with Phoenix to star.
 Leach exacts his vengeance, Hunchback of Notre Dame style, when he is double crossed by Swan who instead hires pill-popping feminine male glam-rock prima donna Beef (Gerrit Graham).

 This looks like a very good HD representation of the 1974 film "The Phantom of the Paradise".
 This Blu-ray is very clean (no damage) and there is visible grain.
 It is vastly superior to the out-of-print DVD and flesh tones and other colors look true and un-manipulated.
 There is no DNR that I can identify but noise exists.
 It looks like strong facsimile of the film.
 It is only single-layered but seems to do the job well with good contrast and surprising detail.
-It's AVC, 24 fps and 1080P - it looks as impressive as it can considering its age.
+It's AVC, 24 fps and 1080P - it looks quite pleasing.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION